xraypy/xraylarch/_sources/overview.rst.txt

 processes to give a more seamless workflow that spans data collection and analysis, using core functionality that can be scripted and GUIs built on top of these core functions.
-While Larch is a work in progress, it has already met most of these initial goals.
+While Larch is a work in progress, it has calready met most of these initial goals.

 Larch is written in Python, a free, general-purpose interpreted language known for its clear syntax and readability.
 Python has become quite